Thermal radiation: Overview

 Thermal radiation is the emission of electromagnetic waves from all matter that has a temperature greater than absolute zero.
 Thermal radiation reflects the conversion of thermal energy into electromagnetic energy.
 Thermal energy is the kinetic energy of random movements of atoms and molecules in matter.
-All matter with a nonzero temperature is composed of particles with kinetic energy.
+It is present in all matter of nonzero temperature.
 These atoms and molecules are composed of charged particles, i.e., protons and electrons.
 The kinetic interactions among matter particles result in charge acceleration and dipole oscillation.
 This results in the electrodynamic generation of coupled electric and magnetic fields, resulting in the emission of photons, radiating energy away from the body.
 Electromagnetic radiation, including visible light, will propagate indefinitely in vacuum.

-The characteristics of thermal radiation depend on various properties of the surface from which it is emanating, including its temperature, its spectral emissivity, as expressed by Kirchhoff's law.
+The characteristics of thermal radiation depend on various properties of the surface from which it is emanating, including its temperature and its spectral emissivity, as expressed by Kirchhoff's law.
 The radiation is not monochromatic, i.e., it does not consist of only a single frequency, but comprises a continuous spectrum of photon energies, its characteristic spectrum.
 If the radiating body and its surface are in thermodynamic equilibrium and the surface has perfect absorptivity at all wavelengths, it is characterized as a black body.
 A black body is also a perfect emitter.
 The radiation of such perfect emitters is called black-body radiation.
-The ratio of any body's emission relative to that of a black body is the body's emissivity, so that a black body has an emissivity of unity (i.e., one).
+The ratio of any body's emission relative to that of a black body is the body's emissivity, so a black body has an emissivity of one.